cmcalli716/flashing_lights/README.md

 ### Using flashing_lights
 * Once installed, flashing_lights can be executed through a jupyter notebook.
-  * It is recommended to run the code within the flashing_lights_venv virtual environment to avoid dependency hell
+  * It is recommended to run the code within the included virtual environment to avoid dependency hell
   * We have included filled examples of  jupyter notebooks within `flashing_lights/examples/worked` that demonstrate how to use the code.